k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 Studio lets you executing several actions for packaging and publishing extensions:

-* Building a **VSIX Package** - An extension installer package file (a zip like format), which contains all the extension's necessary components.
+* Building a **VSIX Package** - an extension installer package file (a zip like format), which contains all the extension's necessary components.
 It includes the extension's source code, metadata, any required resources or dependencies and Installation instructions, as defined during the extension preparations.

    VSIX can be imported into Studio.
 This is a good practice for testing an extension before publishing it, or use it when you cannot publish it to the K2exchange store/registry.

 * Publishing extension into the **K2exchange store/registry** - This publishes the extension package into K2exchange store/registry, where then the extension can be discovered at the extension list.

-* Creating a **k2export** file - This can be useful for extension consumers who are using Desktop Studio, which is not integrated with the K2xchange and thus cannot use neither VSIX package nor K2exchange store/registry.
+* Creating a **k2export** file - This can be useful for extension consumers who are using Desktop Studio, which is not integrated with the K2xchange and thus can use neither VSIX package nor K2exchange store/registry.

-To run either of these actions, you shall first execute the *install* script, as a one time action per extension:
+To run either of these actions, you should first execute the *install* script, as a one time action per extension:

 1. At the project tree go to the *NPM SCRIPTS* section, which appears under the *Project* section.